-Knives Out 2 'Glass Onion': When is it coming to Netflix?
+Knives Out sequel Glass Onion: When can you watch it on Netflix?

-(Pocket-lint) - Knives Out, the hit 2019 mystery film written and directed by Rian Johnson, has a sequel in the work called Glass Onion: A Knives Out Mystery.
+Knives Out, the hit 2019 mystery film written and directed by Rian Johnson, has a sequel coming out imminently called Glass Onion: A Knives Out Mystery.
 Here is everything you need to know about the upcoming movie, including when you'll be able to watch it online through Netflix.

 Knives Out sequel Glass Onion: What you need to know